arianehanbi/Self-Supervised-Learning/README.md

 # Self-Supervised Learning for SVHN

-I made two types of experiments to learn features in both an unsupervised and a self-supervised manner.
-In the first trial, I trained a GAN, and then transfer the features of the discriminator (see Appendix).
+I explored techniques to leverage large amounts of unlabelled data to learn image representations.
+Specifically, I made two types of experiments to learn features in both an unsupervised and a self-supervised manner.
+In the first trial, I trained a GAN, and then transfer the features of the discriminator (see GAN file).
 In the second experiment, I trained a self-supervised network that generates free rotating labels by rotating images from the given unlabeled data.
 I finally chose a rotation prediction method due to the limitation in improving the performance of the GAN model.
 The detailed implementation I made is as follows:

 <br>